Daniel-io/simplus-css/NOTES.md

 6. get rid of prefixers c- o- etc
 7. review amount of media queries
 8. change layout to use gap instead of margin
+9. add prevent default behavior if modal button is an a